 Through both experiential education and social programming, we foster growth in the Jewish community and lasting friendships.
 Participating in a youth group is one of the key indicators of an active Jewish life through adulthood.
-While youth programming may look different during this time, we are committed to providing meaningful experiences for children of all ages.
-For information regarding these programs, please contact Sarah Attermann, Director of Youth Engagement at email@example.com.
+While we know kids and teens today are involved in a variety of activities and programs across the Chicago area, we are committed to providing meaningful experiences for children of all ages.
+For information regarding these programs, please contact Sarah Topal, Director of Youth & Family Engagement at firstname.lastname@example.org.

-Shalom Club is our youth group for kids in grades 2-5 and include programming such as Day Off programs, the Chocolate Seder, special Shabbat lunches and much more.
+USY Chaverim is our youth group for kids in grades 2-5 and include programming such as Day Off events, art programs, silent discos, movie nights and and much more.

-Kadima is our youth group for kids in grades 6-8.
-Programs for this age group focus on fostering friendships within the synagogue and around the Chicagoland area by participation in regional Kadima programming.
-Programs are planned with the help of the Kadima board, to foster responsibility and provide activities of interest to the students.
-Kadima extends beyond our local chapter, and is affiliated with our region, CHUSY, and the youth programs of the Conservative movement.
+USY Gesher is our youth group for kids in grades 6-8.
+Programs for this age group focus on fostering friendships within the synagogue and around the Chicagoland area by participation in regional programming.
+Programs are planned with the help of the USY Gesher leadership cohort, to foster responsibility and provide activities of interest to the students.
+Escape rooms, pizza and movie nights, bowling are just a few of the events we offer.
+USY Gesher extends beyond our local chapter, and is affiliated with our region, CHUSY, and the youth programs of the Conservative movement.